28 pages • 56 minutes readMalcolm X

 Malcolm speaks from a personal perspective.
 He starts by declaring himself a Muslim and by crediting Elijah Muhammad with making him into the man he has become.
 He acknowledges the differences between himself and the Christian leaders who invited him to speak, but alerts everyone to the cause that both black Christians and black Muslims ought to share in common: black nationalism.

-Malcolm defines black nationalism as the idea that black people “should control the politics and the politicians in own community” (Paragraph 4).
+Malcolm defines black nationalism as the idea that black people “should control the politics and the politicians in [their] own community” (Paragraph 4).
 Economically, black nationalism advocates for black people owning, managing, and controlling their communities’ economies.
 He points out that those who operate the businesses in black communities do not live in black communities.
 Therefore, they take revenue out of the community, leaving community members without any capital, which creates ghettos.
 Meanwhile, white communities expand their wealth with the capital earned in black communities.
 Therefore, Malcolm tells his listeners that they must start their own businesses, even if they must start small.
 They must create jobs for those in their community.
 This way, they won’t have to rely on those who hate them to give them work.

 Malcolm criticizes the civil rights movement for not being forceful enough.
 Clack people need to help themselves, he says, and overlook their differences in favor of recognizing their mutual fight against an enemy who hates them for being black.
 Black nationalism, he insists, offers the “self-help program” that black people need.
 Just as people in Africa and Asia are fighting for their independence from colonial rulers by proclaiming nationalist sympathies, black people in America ought to do the same.
 Colonialism, he asserts, demands the subordination of a group of people to “second-class citizenship,” which is what the United States has done to black Americans (Paragraph 8).
 The United States, he insists, is as much a colonial power as France and Great Britain are.